mt-caret/shell-file-mode-vscode/README.md

 - remove the noisy copilot prompts
 - `shell-file-mode.openShellFile` and `shell-file-mode.runShellFile` should move
   cursor to appropriate position in the block
-- associate default keybindings for commands?
 - add some tests?
 - refactor codebase to reduce duplication
 - make shell file path configurable
+- vim-like key sequence triggers

 <!--